iliakan/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 <ul class="balance">
 <li class="list-plus">Great stuff for networking (sockets, UDP for P2P)</li>
-<li class="list-plus">Support for complex multimedia: images, audio, video is much more advanced compared to HTML5.
+<li class="list-plus">Support for complex multimedia: images, audio, video is must more advanced compared to HTML5.
 Camera and microphone are here too.</li>
 <li class="list-plus">Comfortable IDE for Flash, no browser incompatibilities.</li>
 <li class="minus">Flash has to be installed and enabled.</li>
 <li class="minus">Flash is not integrated with HTML page, it runs in a separate container within the page.</li>